javaee/jms-spec/pages/CDIListenerBeanComments.md

   * If the observer has normal scope then, by default, a new instance of the bean will be created for every elegible event if one does not already exist for that scope.
 Once created, the same bean instance will be used to receive events within the same scope.
 However this means that there is no way to start and stop delivery of events for a given scope since if there is no bean in existence when an event is fired then one will always be automatically created.

-  * If the observer specifies `@Observes(notifyObserver=Reception.IF_EXISTS)` then if there is no instance of the bean in existence for a given scope an instance is <rm>not</em> created and the event is _not_ delivered. to that scope.
+  * If the observer specifies `@Observes(notifyObserver=Reception.IF_EXISTS)` then if there is no instance of the bean in existence for a given scope an instance is _not_ created and the event is _not_ delivered. to that scope.
 This allows the observing code to control whether events are received within a given scope.

   * It is not possible to create instances of the observer class automatically when receiving JMS messages.
 This is because the listener code must explicitly subscribe to the queue or topic before any messages will arrive in the JVM.
 This extra step of creating a subscription has no analogue in CDI.
 Qualifiers on the <tt>Observes</tt> annotation simply define a subset of events that the observer will receive.
 This is not the same as creating a subscription on a queue or topic.